Amansingh-afk/throttle-guard/README.md

 # ThrottleGuard - Rate Limiting Library

-A flexible and extensible rate limiting library for Node.js applications with support for multiple rate limiting strategies.
+A lightweight and minimal rate limiting library for Node.js applications with support for multiple rate limiting strategies.

 ## Features